India Indian 7" discography [16 official releases]

-Labels are very much like the British ones, blue, with the curved Decca logo, which design was kept there beyond 1966.
+Labels are very much like the British ones, blue, with the curved Decca logo and a four-prong centre, which design was in use there for the whole Decca years.
 Records were distributed into neutral sleeves, Decca dust sleeves (orange & white, blue & white) printed in England, or local company sleeves.

 Decca / RSR singles titles